 In England, I worked as a payroll officer for various multi-nationals.
 It was never my passion, but it allowed me to pursue my interest in music in my free time.
 I took a few years off to pursue it fully.
 It was a lot of fun with some amazing experiences; festivals, TV appearances, studio recording, radio interviews, etc. A lot of life-long memories and friends were made along the way.
 I will never regret taking a few years out of my professional life to fully experience that.

 What are your passions outside of your work?

 I am a huge music fan and have an extensive collection of vinyl records.
-I also enjoyed sports, especially cycling, I even done a solo cycle around Lake Constance, it was absolutely brilliant and would recommended it to anyone!
-Due to health problems, I had to stop those activities, but hopefully I’ll soon able to pursue them again.
+I also enjoyed sports, especially cycling (I even did a solo cycle around Lake Constance, it was absolutely brilliant and would recommended it to anyone).
+Due to health problems, I had to stop those activities, but hopefully I’ll soon able to pursue them once again.

 Subscribe to get notified about new articles